Why should I volunteer?

 I’m looking for therapeutic or medical work experience, can I apply to help on your units?

 At the moment we only offer work experience placements on our units or working directly with young people with cancer in very specific circumstances.
-Please sign up and let us know about your skills, and we'll get in touch with you if a suitable opportunity arises.
+Get in touch with the volunteering service at your local NHS hospital trust for further information about volunteering opportunities at hospitals.

 I have a criminal record, does this mean I can’t volunteer?